nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <br>
 You may browse through the calendar over the months by clicking the left arrow button `<` and right arrow button `>` on the top right of the calendar window.
-Additionally, you may click on the `today` button to browse back to the month of the current day's date.
+Additionally, you may click on the `today` button to browse back to the month of the current day's date, and refresh the calendar with the `refresh` button.

 [Back to Table of Contents](#table-of-contents)